Anpanman11111/Kyushu-Land-Cover-2015-2019/README.md

 - A Jupyter Notebook containing the Python code used for analysis

 ## Notes:
 - Large raster files are not provided here.
-Please download them from the links provided above
+Please download them from the links provided.
 - This project is licensed under the MIT License